 The following changes are being implemented immediately.

-Resources for scholarship, recruitment, social media and member development committee guidance may be found in your chapter portal.
+Resources for scholarship, recruitment, social media and member development committee guidance may be found in the chapter portal for college chapter members.

 Here are resources that we’ve found helpful.
 They are very comprehensive with articles, books, films, podcasts, and more.
 Please review and share with your members.